-Like most people, you probably turn to Google when you need to search for something online.
+Like most people, you probably turn to Google when searching for something online.
 However, what if we were to tell you that Google doesn’t respect your privacy and tracks your information?

 That’s right!
 While big search engines like Yahoo!, Bing, and Google help us find what we need on the web, they do so while grabbing as much information about us as possible.
 Fortunately, there’s a way around this predicament.

-Using a private search engine, you can find what you’re looking for online without compromising your privacy.
+You can find what you’re looking for online using a private search engine without compromising your privacy.
 This article reveals our top picks for the best private search engines and why you might want to stop using Google.

 Why Should You Use a Private Search Engine?